SAP-archive/karydia/README.md

 ### Debug Karydia

-To be able to debug (e.g. Visual Studio Code), change the following line in the Debug configuration (for Mac):
+To be able to debug (e.g. Visual Studio Code), change the following line in the Debug configuration:

 ```
-"args": ["--kubeconfig","/Users/<user>/.kube/config"]
+"args": ["--kubeconfig","<PATH>/.kube/config"]
 ```